kasper-agg/TooLateBingo/README.md

 # TooLateBingo
 Does your co-worker turn up late to work every now and then?
-Don't worry and play some bingo!
+Don't worry and play Too Late Bingo!

 This PHP script lets you create random bingo cards.